AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/get-started-with-calculated-fields-and-expressions.md

 Text expressions can be used in a custom field to do these types of searches and combinations in Workfront.

-When looking at the possible text expressions, you’ll find several options.
+When looking at the possible text expressions, you'll find several options.

 ![Resource management setups one pager](assets/TE01.png)